tcaplan/rbe2002-openmv-apriltags/openmv_scripts/readme.md

-Edited version of the example python scripts from OpenMV.
+Edited versions of the example python scripts from OpenMV.

 Both uart and i2c versions have been tested with their uC counterparts (`examples/apriltag_finder_x`) for a single tag.
 Untested for multiple tags.